 If you’re a craft person who’s more into a simple yet basic look with no shine added, it’s your go-to finish.
 But you’re sure to wonder if it’ll be a suitable choice for your fabric too.

 After all, it’s your preference that matters.
 But there is one resulting muddle here.
 Let’s put it this way.
-As we’ve tidied up the idea before, such adhesive specific for fabric gives benefits of washing unlike matte one.
+As we’ve tidied up the idea before, such adhesive specific for fabric gives benefits of washing, unlike matte ones.